moby/moby/docs/reference/commandline/service_update.md

       --no-healthcheck                   Disable any container-specified HEALTHCHECK
-      --publish-add port                 Add or update a published port --publish-rm port                  Remove a published port by its target port --replicas uint                    Number of tasks
+      --publish-add port                 Add or update a published port --publish-rm port                  Remove a published port by its target port --read-only                        Mount the container's root filesystem as read only --replicas uint                    Number of tasks
       --reserve-cpu decimal              Reserve CPUs (default 0.000)
       --reserve-memory bytes             Reserve Memory (default 0 B)